CRA Graduate Placements

 The Community Research and Action Program’s doctorate degree was first bestowed in 2005.
 Below is a listing of graduates, their placements, and their dissertation titles.
 You can click on the title of the dissertation to view it in full, or if only available by citation record, you may request via interlibrary loan.

-Mann, Abigail (PhD 2016) is a Postdoctoral Research in the Psychology Department at East Tennessee State University, Johnson City, TN http://www.etsu.edu/cas/psychology/).
+Mann, Abigail (PhD 2016) is an Assistant Professor in Family Medicine in the Quillen College of Medicine at East Tennessee State University, Johnson City, TN (https://www.etsu.edu/com/familymed/).
 Dissertation title: "Stigma, Access to Care, and Sexual Minority Women's Health"

 Mokos, Jennifer (PhD 2016) is a Visiting Assistant Professor in the Department of Geology & Geography at Ohio Wesleyan University, Delaware, OH (www.jennifermokos.com).
 Dissertation title: "Restoring the Human in the Search for Nature: Homelessness, Ecology, and the Struggle for Change"